mvakili/all-sorts/README.md

 - Merge Sort
 - Shell Sort

-The implementation generates random unsorted integers based on user input and generates output both for CLI and GUI using java `StdDraw` library.
+The implementation generates random unsorted double array based on user input and generates output both for CLI and GUI using java `StdDraw` library.

 ## How it works
 First of all, you should compile `allSorts.java` file using this command: